Rating:

 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a notable amount of meat.

 Bottom line?

-Nature’s Variety Prairie is a meat-based canned product using a moderate amount of assorted meats as its main sources of animal protein, thus earning the brand 4 stars.
+Nature’s Variety Prairie Homestyle is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 Highly recommended.

-Those looking for a product with a still higher meat content may wish to check out our review of Nature’s Variety Instinct canned dog food.
+Those looking for a product with a still higher meat content may wish to check out our review of the company’s 5-star flagship… Nature’s Variety Instinct Canned Dog Food.

 Notes and Updates